-When it comes to picking a pillow that aids in stomach sleeping, the key is to avoid anything too thick that will add stress to your neck, experts say.
+When it comes to picking a pillow that aids in stomach sleeping, the key is to avoid anything too thick that will add stress to the neck, experts say.

 “Any pillow with high loft is going to push your neck back a little bit and give you neck pain or cause some discomfort in the lower back,” says Rocco Monto, MD, an orthopedic surgeon in Nantucket, Mass to Health.com.

-Monto recommends choosing a pillow that’s about three inches thick ensures your spine stays aligned while you snooze.
+Monto recommends choosing a pillow that’s about three inches thick; this ensures the spine stays aligned while snoozing.

-In addition to choosing a flatter pillow, sleep professionals also recommend adding a second pillow to the mix – but leaving it under your stomach.
+In addition to choosing a flatter pillow, sleep professionals also recommend adding a second pillow to the mix – but leaving it under the stomach or pelvis.

-“Sleeping on your stomach can create stress on the back because the spine can be put out of position”, say experts from the University of Rochester Medical Center in Rochester, New York.
-They suggest placing a flat pillow under the stomach and pelvis area can help to keep the spine in better alignment.
+“Sleeping on your stomach can create stress on the back because the spine can be put out of position,” say experts from the University of Rochester Medical Center in Rochester, New York.
+They suggest that placing a flat pillow under the stomach and pelvis area can help to keep the spine in better alignment.

-Keep in mind that when you sleep on your stomach, your face will be turned to the side and pressed against the pillow.
-You will want to think carefully about not only the filling and firmness of your pillow but the type of pillow cover as well.
+Keep in mind that when stomach sleeping, one’s face will be turned to the side and pressed against the pillow.
+Stomach sleepers, in particular, will want to think carefully about not only the filling and firmness of their pillows but the type of pillow cover as well.
 Here are some suggestions:

-In general, sleep professionals don’t recommend stomach sleeping because of the strain it can put on your back and your neck.
-That being said, if it’s what feels right to you, it’s worth picking a pillow that creates the most even spinal alignment possible.
+In general, sleep professionals don’t recommend stomach sleeping because of the strain it can put on the back and the neck.
+That being said, if it’s what feels right, it’s worth picking a pillow that creates the most even spinal alignment possible.

-You can do this by looking for a thinner or flatter pillow – preferably one with a profile no higher than three inches (this guideline may vary on personal preference).
-Adjustable pillows might be your best bet since you can customize it to whatever feels good for you.
+Sleepers can do this by looking for a thinner or flatter pillow – preferably one with a profile no higher than three inches (this guideline may vary on personal preference).
+Adjustable pillows might be the best bet since sleepers can customize it to whatever feels good for them.